 Discover with us the most incredible Andean scenarios with the help of horses that will carry our equipment so that we can walk light.
 Streams will quench our thirst at the precise moments, and imposing mountains that will leave you breathless, are just examples that make this tour an adventure that you will never forget.

-Early in the morning our guide will pick you up at your hotel to then head east directly to the Andes to get to Yerba Loca Natural Sanctuary (by the same road that leads to the main ski resorts from Santiago city).
-On the parking area our horseman with his horses will be waiting to load the equipments and beginning our hike through this immense glacial valley that extends gaining altitude and encasing gradually to the north.
+Early in the morning our guide will pick you up at your hotel to then head east directly to Yerba Loca Natural Sanctuary (same road that leads to the main ski resorts from Santiago city).
+In the parking lot, our horsman with his animals will be waiting to load the equipment, to then, begin our walk through this immense glacial valley that extends to the north by gaining altitude and encausing gradually.

 The trail section to our camp site has 6,5 miles (10,5km) and consist of five hours of hike.
 This regularly ascends with low steepness by the east bank of the Yerba Loca river, which delves slowly in the deep mountains where vegetation soon disappears, giving way to bare rock.
 On route, creeks appears on the right moments with pure water for good hydration.

-In the morning and after breakfast we will disarm camp and prepare the equipment for the muleteer who will help us bringing back down our equipments to the entrance of the Sanctuary.
-On our backpacks we’ll bring the box lunch and some coat for that day and beginning the hike to La Paloma glacier.
-The first section consists of crossing the Yerba Loca estuary and start zigzagging to reach new vistas of the valley and the huge surrounding peaks.
+In the morning and after breakfast we will disarm camp and prepare the equipment for the muleteer who will help us by bringing back down our equipments to the entrance of the Sanctuary.
+On our backpacks we’ll bring the box lunch and some coat and beginning the hike to La Paloma glacier lookout.
+The first section consists of crossing Yerba Loca estuary and start zigzagging to reach new vistas of the valley and the huge surrounding peaks.

 We will cross a great plain well known as “Campos de Marte” (Mars fields), passing through “Piedra Carvajal”, an old stone refuge used by muleteers and possibly built by the Incas.
 After about two hours and having gaining more height, La Paloma Glacier begins to be appreciated.
 The Altar mount (5,180m – 16,984ft) and La Paloma mount (4,910m – 16,098ft) impose themselves full of expression.

 We will have lunch at the foot of this glacier and recover energy while enjoying a unique landscape.
-By the afternoon we will begin the hike back to the vehicle to then get return to your hotel.
-It is estimated that the arrival at the hotel will be at 20:00 hrs.
+By the afternoon we will begin the hike back to the vehicle to then get return to your hotel (20:00 hrs. approx.).